|Birth: ||Sep. 15, 1829|

 North Carolina, USA

 Son of John and Effie Gilchrist Blue.
-Married Annie Marie Evans on December 21, 1854.
+John married Annie Marie Evans on December 21, 1854.

 "John was a member of the Convention, which passed the Ordinance of Secession for North Carolina.
 After the war he moved to Marion, SC where he took a high position at the Bar and in public affairs.
 Three times he was reelected to the General Assembly, and was a member of the famous "Wallace House" of 1876, which ousted the Negroes and carpet-baggers.
 His father, Colonel John Blue, commanded a regiment in the War of 1812, and his grandfather, John Blue, served in the Revolutionary Army.
 His mother was the daughter of John Gilchrist, an officer of the English Navy."